-Sadra Taghizadeh Toossi is a global health student at York University with a focus on climate change, digital literacy and interests in climate-related diseases such as chronic kidney disease (CKD).
+Sadra Toossi is a global health student at York University with a focus on climate change, digital literacy, and interests in climate-related diseases such as chronic kidney disease (CKD).
 He brings an interdisciplinary lens to understanding how misinformation and digital engagement shape both public health and environmental responses.

-As a research assistant at the Wellness Impact Lab, supervised by Dr. Harvey Skinner, Sadra conducts literature reviews on climate communication and digital resilience.
+As a lab coordinator and research assistant at the Wellness Impact Lab, supervised by Dr. Harvey Skinner, Sadra contributes to the psychometric evaluation of the revised eHealth Literacy Scale (eHEALS-R), conducts literature reviews on climate communication and digital resilience, and is co-authoring a scoping review examining men’s underrepresentation in grassroots climate action.

-He also co-leads the Gentlemen’s Climate Café alongside Dr. Harvey Skinner, a developing initiative that will explore masculinity, climate emotion, and advocacy among young men through participatory research and peer-led dialogue.
+He serves as Chair of The Climate Collective (TCC) and co-leads the Gentlemen’s Climate Café alongside Dr. Harvey Skinner, a branch of the Wellness Impact Lab’s Climate Cafés that explores masculinity, climate emotion, and advocacy among young men through participatory research and peer-led dialogue.

 Research Keywords